When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Understanding Telephoto Lenses

-Telephoto lenses are popular among both professional and amateur photographers because they are functional in various situations.
+Telephoto lenses are popular among professional and amateur photographers because they function in various situations.

-A telephoto lens has a long reach, allowing a photographer to capture images that are far away.
+A telephoto lens has a long reach, allowing a photographer to capture images from far away.
 You can also use these gadgets to enlarge your subject in the frame.
-A lens is said to be a telephoto if its focal length is a minimum of 60mm.
+A lens is said to be a telephoto if its focal length is at least 60mm.

 According to some people in the photography industry, telephoto lenses are similar to zoom lenses.
 However, these two are different.
 When it comes to telephoto lenses, all that matters is the dimension of the focal length.
 Telephoto lenses do not have to be zoom lenses.